ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 ### 7.2 Error Correction Calculation

-If the conditions described in the subsections of 7.1 are satisfied and the Amend Total variable = 0 (amend the components), then:
+If the conditions described in the subsections of 7.1 are satisfied and the Amend Total variable = FALSE (amend the components), then for a given contributor:

 $$ \large y_{1, t} + \dots + y_{n, t} = y_{total, t} $$